trisfaizal/Marketing-Site/_drafts/5-reasons-you-should-use-jekyll.md

 The response I had was awesome and I&#39;ve decided to share my findings in a 3 part blog series.

+To help set the scene the average length of Jekyll use was 2.5 years.
+Some are relatively new users and one or two that are !(http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)almost pushing 5+ years.

 My first big question was &quot;What do you love about Jekyll?&quot;

 #### The TL;DR: